 Shopping is fun in Brunswick – the Tontine Mall has the Evening Star Cinema.
 Maine Street has bakeries, shops, boutiques, antique shops and restaurants.
 Check out Gulf of Maine Books for a terrific selection of bestsellers and Maine titles.
 In Topsham, Renys is a favorite among both locals and visitors.
 Freeport and its many outlets is only ten minutes south of Brunswick and Portland is only a half-hour’s drive.

-There are numerous events, lectures and musical performances in Brunswick, many hosted by Bowdoin.
-Be sure to check the college’s event calendar when in town.
-Brunswick Town Mall – a grassy park between Maine Street and Park Row – has a free summer concert series, and May-November there is a twice-weekly Farmers’ Market.
+There are numerous events and musical performances in Brunswick, such as the Bowdoin International Music Festival.
+Brunswick Town Mall – the grassy park between Maine Street and Park Row – has a free summer concert series, and May-November there is a twice-weekly Farmers’ Market.
 In the winter months the Brunswick Winter Market is in the restored Fort Andross Mill Complex.

 Where to Stay in Brunswick and Topsham

-From casual lodging in Brunswick, there’s the Travelers Inn, cozy bed & breakfasts, and boutique hotels such as The Daniel Hotel and the Brunswick Inn.
+From casual lodging in Brunswick, there’s the Travelers Inn, cozy bed & breakfasts, and boutique hotels and inns such as The Federal and OneSixtyFive.
 The Brunswick Hotel and Tavern has one of the most popular restaurants in Brunswick as well as a convenient location near the college.
 In Topsham, The Black Lantern B&B has views of the Androscoggin River and is right across from downtown Brunswick.

 Restaurants in Brunswick and Topsham

 Brunswick is one of the best towns in Maine to eat.
 Cuisines from around the world are found in the many restaurants on Maine Street.
-There’s also classic Maine seafood and farm-to-table fine dining.
 The Brunswick Diner on Pleasant Street has long been the go-to place for a quick bite to eat and to catch up on the local news.
-For dinner and a movie, the Frontier Café in the Fort Andross Mill is the place for a delicious meal and a show.
-Bolos Kitchen Cantina and Candlepins offer great south-of-the-border options and candlepin bowling.
+Enjoy the finest farm-to-table experience at 555 North, and Nomad in the Fort Andross Mill is the place for a delicious wood-fired pizza.
+Want to try one of the best tasting rooms in the state according to DownEast magazine?
+Flight Deck Brewing is the spot – located at Brunswick Landing.
+The brewery is in good company with Moderation Brewing Company and Black Pug Brewing.
+Bolos offers a wide variety of tasty options plus games like corn hole and darts.
+Head to ZaoZe, a café and market offering Asian grocery staples and fresh produce.
 No trip to Brunswick is complete without a sweet treat from Gelato Fiasco’s flagship location on Maine Street.
+For a delicious breakfast, lunch or baked good, everyone loves Blueberries in Topsham.